 So focus on that.
-That the problem is complex but the solution is simple: human regard.
-Even for those whose defense to disregard is more disregard.
-For the body, the emotions, the spirit.
-If we see the enactment of pain as the enactment of separation, we can come closer, we can potentially be the remedy.
+The problem is complex but the solution is simple: human regard.
+Starting with yourself.
+Regard even for those who disregard you.
+Even for those whose defense against disregard is more disregard.
+Regard for the body, the emotions, the spirit.
+If we see the enactment of pain as the enactment of separation, we can come closer, we can potentially be the remedy. (continued below)

 It is clear that it is a time where great kindness is required.
 Both internally and externally.
 When things happen externally - the surfacing of fear, hate, and violence, things come up internally to heal as well.
 This is the work of yoga.
 The most typical response to pain - internal or external - is judgement.
 But really compassion is a more helpful response - to see BOTH the cause and the resolution of the problem within ourselves so that we can even begin to form the possibility of resolution in the world.
 Social media makes the tendency towards judgement even worse - it is so easy go around debating words when probably the feeling behind them is much the same.

 This is why I teach yoga: because it is NOT positive thinking, it holds the wholeness and the tension of opposites that point towards the truth.
 It is not just dancing in the light.
 The path does not ask us to look away or only to envision what is wanted.
 It says that the healing is in the pain.
 The pain is there anyways.
 So, drink the poison.
 And that is where deep kindness comes from.
 We do talk about the light in yoga, but it is not light as opposed to the darkness.
 That is where it gets interesting - it leading towards the light, the acknowledgement of darkness must occur so that we can clean it up, clear it out, move it through.
 So that we can actually feel a light that holds it all, rather than a light that is dissociated and allows things to stay in tact as they have been.